Sigfred Goldschmidt

-Sigfred Goldschmidt (8 July 1831 - 13 October 1906) was a Jewish Danish businessman.
+Sigfred Goldschmidt (8 July 1831 – 13 October 1906) was a Jewish Danish businessman.

 Early life and education

-Goldschmidt was born on 8 July 1831 in Copenhagen, the son of silk and textile merchant Bendix Meyer Goldschmidt (1791-1874) and Rose Trier (1802-90).
+Goldschmidt was born on 8 July 1831 in Copenhagen, the son of silk and textile merchant Bendix Meyer Goldschmidt (1791–1874) and Rose Trier (1802–1890).
 He was educated in L. S. Trier's banking business.

 Career

-Goldschmidt was from 1850 employed in his maternal uncle Adolph Trier's trading firm (founded 1841).
-Based out of the cellar at Amagertyorv 8, it was still mostly a retail shop although Trier had recently made a move into the wholesale market.
+From 1850, Goldschmidt was employed in his maternal uncle Adolph Trier's trading firm (founded 1841).
+Based out of the cellar at Amagertorv 8, it was still mostly a retail shop although Trier had recently made a move into the wholesale market.

 Goldschmidt was made a partner in the firm on 1 January 1857 and it was from this on exclusively a wholesale business.
 Its name was changed to Adolph Trier & Goldschmidt until 1867.
 Trier & Goldschmidt was one of the first Danish trading houses to avoid the Hamburg-based intermediaries when trading on other European and overseas markets.
 It grew to become one of the largest Danish wholesalers of colonial goods such as sugar, rice, and spices.
 Goldschmidt headed the firm until the summer of 1904.

 Other activities

-Goldschmidt was a member of Grosserer-Societetets's committee from 1880 to 1905.
-He was a specialist judge at Maritime and Commercial High Court 1874-1902.
-He was a member of the Board of Deputies of Danish Jews in 1868-82 and he was also active on the boards of Copenhagen's two Jewish schools.
+Goldschmidt was a member of Grosserer-Societetet's committee from 1880 to 1905.
+He was a specialist judge at the Maritime and Commercial High Court from 1874 to 1902.
+He was a member of the Board of Deputies of Danish Jews from 1868 to 1882 and was also active on the boards of Copenhagen's two Jewish schools.